manisuec/manisuec.github.io/_posts/2019-10-12-imagegrid-materialui-react.md

 - Load images lazily
 - On clicking the tile, bigger size image is displayed with download option.

-Few images of the image grid
+Few screenshots of the image grid

 1. Image Grid ![Image Grid](/img/posts/ss_0.png)
 2. Expaned Image ![Expanded Image](/img/posts/ss_1.png)

 We also used [React Infinite Scroller](https://github.com/CassetteRocks/react-infinite-scroller) which is a simple, lightweight infinite scroll package that supports both window and scrollable elements.

+The image metadata array provided is hardcoded in the example code.
+This can be passed to the imagegrid component as a prop and fetched from your application's api endpoint.
+We store the metadata in our database and actual images in different resolutions are stored in Amazon S3.

 Complete code is checked in at [GitHub](https://github.com/manisuec/Sandbox).